totallylegitco/fighthealthinsurance/README.md

 ## Tests

 Tests are run through `tox`.
-If you dont have tox you can `pip` or `uv` install it.
+If you dont have tox you can `pip` install it.
 The tests are broken up into sync and async.
 You can run all tests by running `tox`.

 An example of running just one test suite is `tox -e py311-django50-sync -- tests/sync/test_selenium_appeal_generation.py`